solidi/writing/01-on-kotlin-a-reply-from-management.md

 Too many code reviews discuss null inconsistency, but solutions are deferred.

-Christina brought up the opposite problem.
-She described the concept of typed nullability and how the community uses `null`.
+Christina also described the concept of typed nullability and how the community uses `null`.
 Could this be another pitfall as an inconsistent pattern may emerge to actually using null?
 Remember, Kotlin gives us nullability because it's tied to interoperability until Java goes away.

 > Management should promote the formation of style.
 Own the style and improve it.